-Making gorgonzola sauce could not be simpler!
-The biggest thing to note is that the sauce will bubble up and over, so make sure you either use a large enough sauce pan or be willing to standby and watch the pot throughout the entire cook time.
+I’ve made this recipe dozens of times, and the biggest thing to note is that the sauce will bubble up and over as it cooks.
+Make sure you either use a large enough sauce pan or be willing to standby and watch the pot throughout the entire cook time.
 If it begins to bubble up, simply lift the saucepan up and allow the bubbles to fall, then continue cooking.

 How Long Will Gorgonzola Sauce Keep?